ansble/monument/readme.md

 ## Setting up routes

 The easy way to do this is with the [monument-cli](https://github.com/ansble/monument-cli)and `monument routes` command.
-It takes your `routes.json` file and stubbs out all the route handlers and files for you.
+It takes your `routes.json` file and stubs out all the route handlers and files for you.

 Whichever way you decide to do it the first step is to add your route to the `routes.json` file.
 It looks like this: